fox-it/dissect-docs/docs/source/projects/dissect.squashfs/index.rst

     $ pip install dissect.squashfs

-This project decompresses LZO and LZ4 compressed file systems and can use a faster, native (Rust-based) LZO or LZ4 implementation, instead of a slower pure Python implementation.
-Both implementations are provided by :doc:`/projects/dissect.util/index`.
+This project supports file systems with LZO and LZ4 compression.
+It can use either a fast Rust implementation, or a slow pure Python implementation.
+Both implementations are provided by :doc:`/projects/dissect.util/index`, and the faster implementation will automatically be used if available.
+Pre-build wheels are available for most common platforms.
+In the rare case that a pre-build wheel is not available, please refer to :doc:`/projects/dissect.util/index` for build instructions.
 Pre-build wheels are available for most common platforms and the native implementation will automatically be used if available.
 In the rare case that a pre-build wheel is not available, please refer to :doc:`/projects/dissect.util/index` for build instructions.